albertobelloni/HcalDIM/HcalHexInspector/README.md

-# EricDIM: tools for checking health of HCAL data
+# HcalHexInspector: tools for checking health of HCAL data

-The EricDIM suite of tools started its development in 2008, by the hands of Eric Hazen (BU).
-Documentation about the main tools is available at the following twiki page:
+The HcalHexInspector suite of tools started its development in 2008, by the hands of Eric Hazen (BU).
+Documentation about the main tools, formerly known as `EricDIM`, is available at the following twiki page:

     https://twiki.cern.ch/twiki/bin/view/Main/EricDQM